annapogorelova/ng2-go-top-button/README.md

 | speed | *number* | Speedof animated scroll.
 Must be greater than 1.
 80 by default. |
 | acceleration  | *number* | Number of pixels to speed up when scrolling is animated.
 Zero by default - this way page will be scrolled top with the constant speed. |

-# Usage
+## Usage
 Import statement:
 ```
 import {GoTopButtonModule} from 'ng2-go-top-button';
+import {BrowserAnimationsModule} from '@angular/platform-browser/animations'; // angular 4.x and greater
 ```
-Add it to imports in your module declaration:
+Add it to imports in your module declaration.
+When using angular 4.x and greater, also import a `BrowserAnimationsModule`:
 ```
 @NgModule({
     ...
-    imports: [..., GoTopButtonModule],
+    imports: [..., GoTopButtonModule, BrowserAnimationsModule],
     ...
 ```

 If you need to export it from your module, than also add it to exports:
 ```
 @NgModule({